The stories behind the songs

 THE STORIES BEHIND THE SONGS.png (397 KB)

-Every week on this page, discover what's behind your favourite songs, with Gareth Jones.
+On this page, discover what's behind your favourite songs, with Gareth Jones.
 He is an avid record collector, occasional contributor to leading music monthly Shindig! and a passionate francophile.
 He lives in Hertfordshire in the UK, as quietly as a record collector can, with his partner and their two beloved cats.
 He has published the book 'French Pop: from Music Hall to Yé-Yé'.
 Follow this link to buy it now!

 IMG_5919.jpg (1.13 MB) IMG_5918.jpg (1.13 MB)